danielvicedo/1st-Class/README.md

 # 1st-Class

 1. Create a File
-2. Modify a File, Create a File and Erase a File, then commit.
+2. Modify a File, Create a File and Erase a File, then commit and push origin master.
 3. Create a branch, clone the files and erase a few to show that those are different files.